railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_support.rst

 Updates and Upgrades
 --------------------

-There are four sources of code change for Open ERP:
+There are four sources of code change for OpenERP:

 * patches supplied by Tiny to correct faults: after validation these patches should not cause any secondary effects,